Truck Driver Travel Allowances

 WHAT ARE TRUCK DRIVERS ENTITLED TO CLAIM?

-Overnight truck drivers receive travel allowances to compensate them for the cost of meals and incidentals while travelling away from home, this typically appears on their payment summaries as an allowance (as opposed to gross payments) and is treated by the ATO as taxable income.
+Truck driver travel allowances are paid for overnight stays to compensate truck drivers for the cost of meals and incidentals while travelling away from home.
+This typically appears on their payment summaries as an allowance (as opposed to gross payments) and is treated by the ATO as taxable income.

 The question then arises as to what deductions the ATO will allow to offset this income?